mhzed/xquery.facet/facet.proposal.md

 ### Terminologies

-* Facet:  refers to an attribute.
+* Facet:  refers to an attribute to be categorized.
 For example,  "color" is a facet of "car" object.

 * Facet-value: refers to a value of Facet.
 For example, "blue" is a facet-value of facet "color" for "car" object.